felipelimaa/terraform-eventbridge-pipes/README.md

 ![EventBridge Pipes](event-bridge-pipe.jpg?raw=true)

+## Prerequisites for execution ##
+* Terraform version >= `1.4.0`
+> Although hashicorp reports 0.13 as the minimum version to use awscc, it doesn't work with this version.
+For me, it took version 1.4 to work.
+> For more information about to install another version of terraform, follow this [page](https://developer.hashicorp.com/terraform/downloads)

 ## Running the project ##
 * First you need to configure `aws cli`.
 For this, you can follow the [AWS page](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) to do that.